Or, "What the hell is so special about an eclipse, anyway?"

 Bailey's Beads are like many miniature diamonds, and is caused by the sun's

-rays slipping down several canyons on the moon's surface.
+rays shining through several canyons on the moon's surface.

 The Corona